aws/aws-cdk/packages/@aws-cdk/aws-codecommit/README.md

 });
 ```

-To add an SNS trigger to your repository:
+To add an Amazon SNS trigger to your repository:

 ```ts
 // trigger is established for all repository actions on all branches by default. repo.notify('arn:aws:sns:*:123456789012:my_topic');
 ```

-### CodePipeline
+## AWS CodePipeline

-To use a CodeCommit Repository in a CodePipeline:
+To use an AWS CodeCommit Repository in an AWS CodePipeline:

 ```ts
 import codepipeline = require('@aws-cdk/aws-codepipeline');